 It’s also fair to say that, for a first baseman hitting at Coors Field, Helton’s career totals of 369 HR and 2,519 Hits are slightly lacking.
 There is no Hall of Fame first baseman who debuted after World War II and swatted fewer than Helton’s 369 taters.

-As for some of the other nuggets, I noted that Helton was the first player to record 10 consecutive 35-double seasons.
+As for some of the other nuggets, I noted that Helton was the first player to record ten consecutive 35-double seasons.
 One year later, Bobby Abreu matched that record.
-Abreu is also on the 2024 Hall of Fame ballot.
+Abreu was also on the 2024 Hall of Fame ballot.
 When it comes to Helton’s place on the all-time doubles list, 20th is nice, but it’s four behind Luis Gonzalez and just 18 more than Abreu’s total of 574.

-Next, regarding the exclusive club of players with 9,000 PA and a 133 OPS+ or higher, if you relax the PA requirement to 8,500, you get other members who are not in the Hall of Fame: Jason Giambi (139 OPS+), Carlos Delgado (138), and Sherry Magee (137).
+Next, regarding the exclusive club of players with 9,000 PA and a 133 OPS+ or higher, if you relax the PA requirement to 8,500, you get other members who are not in the Hall of Fame: Joey Votto (144 OPS+), Freddie Freeman (142), Jason Giambi (139), Carlos Delgado (138), and Sherry Magee (137).

 The Coors Effect